Responses to common questions are set out below:

 President Obama has made $100 million provision in the 2012 Budget Plan for up to seven “Pay for Success Bonds”, and a number of US states have begun their own development work.

 There has also been interest in SBB models elsewhere in Australia; including a discussion of the model at hearings of the Senate Economics References Committee Inquiry into Finance for the Not-for-Profit Sector as well as a research paper, Understanding Social Impact Partnerships, into their application in Western Australia.
+The South Australian Government also released a discussion paper "Building a Stronger Society".

 The Government believes that SBBs offer numerous potential benefits, and this is why the model is being trialed.
 The benefits include: